Services

 Deliverables are always tailored to the needs of our customer.
 Together we choose the form in which the insights can make the most impact.
 This can be:

-• Validated AS-IS journey map per audience and country, from need recognition to post-purchase
+• Validated AS-IS journey map per audience and country, need recognition to post-purchase

 • Friction-point matrix with quantified commercial impact scores, ranked by priority

-• Touchpoint inventory: which are used at each stage, how they perform, and where gaps exist
+• Touchpoint inventory: which are used at each stage, how they perform, where gaps exist

-• TO-BE journey map (when co-creation is included) with prioritised interventions and ownership
+• TO-BE journey map (with co-creation) and prioritised interventions with ownership

-• Country comparison showing where journey dynamics converge and diverge
+• Country comparison of where journey dynamics converge and diverge

 • Verbatim quote bank by audience, journey stage, and country